 About The Office of Sponsored Programs

 The Office of Sponsored Programs (OSP) promotes a transparent, efficient, customer-centered research environment.
-Furthermore, the OSP ensures that Fort Valley State University’s faculty and staff have access to all funding opportunities committed to delivering high-quality programs, services, and research initiatives to support the university’s mission.
+Furthermore, the OSP ensures that Fort Valley State University’s faculty, staff, and students have access to all funding opportunities committed to delivering high-quality programs, services, and research initiatives to support the university’s mission.
 Toward that end, the OSP supplies a variety of grantsmanship resources and services for the FVSU family, communicates and enforces proposal submission and contract compliance requirements, and functions as an adviser, change agent, and strategic partner to the university’s decision-makers.

 Sponsored Programs Staff